 We already had a dog when we decided adoption was for us.
-She was an English Pointer crossed with a Doberman and Rottweiler, so she was a big dog, but a gorgeous one (I’ve written a blog about bring a child home when you already have a dog).
+She was an English Pointer crossed with a Doberman and Rottweiler, so she was a big dog, but a gorgeous one (I’ve written a blog about bringing a child home when you already have a dog).
 Juno was 5 and a half years old when we adopted our son.

 Fast forward 4.5 years and Juno was diagnosed with Cancer.
 I had been prepping Cub and hubby that she was in her 10th year and we had to expect that she wasn’t going to last too much longer (even though at the time of this prepping I didn’t believe a single word, to me she was going to last forever.
 She also didn’t look or behave like she was in her later years).
 We had talked about life after her and whether we would have another dog.

 I said that it would be at least a year after losing Juno before we could have a dog come into our home.
 I just couldn’t imagine having a puppy again (they are hard work) however Cub was convinced we were getting a Waffle dog!!
 Hubby was less than impressed and said most definitely not!

 Sadly, Juno was very poorly for 6 very long weeks and needed round the clock care.
 I was exhausted, distraught and trying to keep all the plates spinning.
 Not to mention worrying about how Cub would deal with Juno passing away.

 When she died I knew it was going to be hard, but what I wasn’t prepared for was the quiet emptiness she left behind, even though she was lazy, she physically took up a lot of room, but her soul was huge too.
 Still now writing this with tears in full flow I miss her so much and I don’t think having a puppy or not would stop that pain.